T3X3K/moodleScraper/README.md

 couple of times and it will work.

 ### has to open files with weird names
-Originally, if the file had '(', ')' or '/' in its name, it would crash.
+Originally, if the file had '(', ')' or '/' in its name, the program would crash.
 Now it will substitute this characters with others because of the `linkers.append([a['href'],a.get_text().replace('(','').replace(')','').replace(' ','_').replace('/','.')])'.
 If you have any ideas on why this happens and you have a more general solution for this problem, feel free to help.

 ## Future Plans
+### Files extensions
+When on the main course page, the program will download everythiing as pdf.
+Of course, in the future the program needs to assign the right extension to each file.

 ### Log
 If you use some software to scribble on the pdfs, you will likely loose all your notes because this program will overwrite everything everytime it's used.
 On the other hand, some of your professors